nixworks/public/news/2010/10/18/README.md

 ##### Sudanese cabinet
 ### [The Sudanese government fires the special prosecutor for Darfur war crimes, in what the "Sudan Tribune" calls "an apparent bid to deflect the case of the International Criminal Court against President Omar al-Bashir". ](/news/2010/10/18/the-sudanese-government-fires-the-special-prosecutor-for-darfur-war-crimes-in-what-the-sudan-tribune-calls-an-apparent-bid-to-deflect-th.md)
-_Context: ICC, Omar al-Bashir, Sudan Tribune, Sudanese cabinet, conflict_
+_Context: International Criminal Court, Omar al-Bashir, Sudan Tribune, Sudanese cabinet, conflict_

 ##### Vice President
 ### [China's Vice President Xi Jinping is named vice-chair of the Central Military Commission. ](/news/2010/10/18/china-s-vice-president-xi-jinping-is-named-vice-chair-of-the-central-military-commission.md)